 -

-Verify that the migration created the PodEIP custom resources (CRs) in the cluster.
+Verify that PodEIP custom resources (CRs) were created in the cluster.

-Run the following command to query a migrated CR.
-The CR has the same name and namespace as its corresponding pod.
+Query a migrated CR.
+Each CR shares the name and namespace of its corresponding pod.

 kubectl get podeip -n {namespace} {name} # Replace {namespace} and {name} with the namespace and name of the pod associated with an EIP. -

 Install ack-extend-network-controller from the Marketplace and enable the EIP feature.
-For more information, see Install ack-extend-network-controller from the Marketplace.
+See Install ack-extend-network-controller from the Marketplace.

 -